Toyota Prius (2016-2021) boot space & seating

 - 2MPG & CO2 emissionsThe Toyota Prius returns excellent efficiency for a conventional hybrid car, making it very cheap to run

-- 6Practicality & boot space - currently readingA big boot, roomy interior and good visibility mean the Toyota Prius has huge practicality to match its efficiency
+- 6Boot space, seating & practicality - currently readingA big boot, roomy interior and good visibility mean the Toyota Prius has huge practicality to match its efficiency